nextgis/docs_ngweb/source/connections.rst

    Selecting TMS Connection resource type

-Enter the connection name that will be displayed in the administrator interface (see :numref:`TMS_connection_name_en`).
+Enter the connection name that will be displayed in the administrator interface (see :numref:`TMS_connection_name`).

 .. figure:: _static/TMS_connection_name_en_3.png
    :name: TMS_connection_name